-Individuals can contribute up to $5,500 per year ($11,000 for joint filers), and you can open an IRA or make contributions to an existing IRA as late as the tax-filing deadline for that year.
+Individuals can contribute up to $5,500 per year for 2015 and 2016 ($11,000 for joint filers), and you can open an IRA or make contributions to an existing IRA as late as the tax-filing deadline for that year, not including extensions.
 Also, individuals aged 50 and older can make an additional $1,000 catch-up contribution.

 - What Is a Traditional IRA?